Norby99/csgo-scripts/README.md

 # csgo-scripts
-This repository conains a bunch of scripts for CS:GO
+This repository contains a bunch of scripts for CS:GO

 For now the available scripts are:
 - [auto-accept-csgo.py](#auto-accept-csgo)